 This safari travels with a maximum of 12 clients and single bookings are accepted.

-This tour includes 6 nights of camping (with facilities) and 1 night of hotel accommodation.
+This tour includes 4 nights of camping with facilities, 1 night of camping with basic facilities, 1 night of farmstay and 1 night of hotel accommodation.

 On this tour, accommodation is primarily in spacious two-man dome tents (larger than standard dome tents), equipped with camping beds for added comfort.
 Bedding is provided, including a pillow, sleeping bag and blanket.
 Camping is mostly at basic campsites with facilities.

-On this tour 7 breakfasts and 6 dinners are provided.
+On this tour 7 breakfasts, 2 lunches and 5 dinners are provided.
 We recommend a budget of USD260 for meals not included in the itinerary.

 This camping safari is an overlanding trip, which means that some group participation is required along the way.
 This is an exclusive camping safari, however, which means that the tour operates with 3 crew members (guide, driver and assistant).
 Having extra staff on board means that less participation is required from clients on this tour.